 FlexNet Manager Suite supports two different methods of collecting data from BMC Discovery.
-Using the distinction made throughout this reference (see Inventory Adapters and Connectors), these are:
+Using the distinction made throughout this reference (see FlexNet Manager Suite 2024 R2 Inventory Adapters and Connectors Reference (On-Premises Edition)), these are:

-- An XML-based adapter that first extracts data into an SQL staging database for mapping into the data fields within the FlexNet Manager Suite database - A direct connector to BMC Discovery that allows automatic upload of the data directly to the FlexNet Manager Suite database.
+- An XML-based adapter that first extracts data into an SQL staging database for mapping into the data fields within the FlexNet Manager Suite database - A direct connector to BMC Discovery that allows automatic upload of the data directly to the FlexNet Manager Suite database

-Both the adapter and the connector are documented in the following chapters.
+The adapter is documented in the following chapters.
 Please ensure that you keep the distinction clear and that you read the topics that relate to your chosen technology.